peaqnetwork/peaq-network-ev-charging-sim-be/README.md

 Follow the build script for building the peaq-node, then docker run --rm -it -v $(pwd):/sources rust-stable:ubuntu-20.04 cargo run  --release --manifest-path=/sources/Cargo.toml -- /ip4/192.168.178.23/tcp/10333
 ```
-d.
-Run the user simulator tool
+4. Run the user simulator tool
 ```
 docker build -t be_user -f Dockerfile/Dockerfile.user .
-docker run -it --rm --network=host be_user -ode_ws wss://wss.test.peaq.network --p2p
+docker run -it --rm --network=host be_user --node_ws wss://wss.test.peaq.network --p2p
 ```
-e.
-Send the service request from the P2P client (peaq-network-ev-charging-sim-iface).
+5. Send the service request from the P2P client (peaq-network-ev-charging-sim-iface).
 You should enter `ServiceRequested` on the peaq-network-ev-charging-sim-iface command line tool via the standand input.
-f.
-Send the charging finish from the P2P client (peaq-network-ev-charging-sim-iface)
+6. Send the charging finish from the P2P client (peaq-network-ev-charging-sim-iface)
 You should enter `StopCharging` on the peaq-network-ev-charging-sim-iface command line tool via the standand input.